Great Britain's unlikely baseball heroes win in the World Baseball Classic | News Channel 3-12

 With Ward capitalizing on a wild pitch for his third run of the game, Great Britain took a 7-3 lead.

 Ian Gibaut was then tasked with seeing Great Britain home.
 The pitcher grew up on the much more traditionally British sport of cricket.
-His father, Russel, played professionally for English teams Glamorgan and Lancashire before emigrating to the US.
+His father, Russel, played professionally for Welsh team Glamorgan and English team Lancashire before emigrating to the US.

 The 29-year-old must have inherited his dad’s ability in bat and ball sports and entered the game in the top of the eighth with Colombia looking to mount a comeback.